ELD Myths – Separating Fact From Fiction

-9) Myth: Only the big fleets will be required to use an ELD
+9) Myth: Only the big fleets are required to use an ELD

 Many large trucking companies have noted dramatic improvements in CSA scores and reduced operating costs following the implementation of electronic logging devices.
 But each day, small fleets operating 20 trucks or less realize those same improvements in their trucking operations.

-Fact: The ELD mandate will not discriminate on fleet size.
-Regardless of whether you have one truck or 10,000, if you’re currently filing a Record of Duty Status, you will need an ELD.
+Fact: The ELD Mandate does not discriminate on fleet size.
+Regardless of whether you have one truck or 10,000, if you file a Record of Duty Status, you will need an ELD.